Forced assimilation: United States and Canada

+Oceania

+Australia

+As a part of its genocide of Indigenous Australians, the Australian government enacted policies of forced assimilation that included removing Australian Aboriginal and Torres Strait Islander children from their families throughout the twentieth century.

 Religious

 Assimilation also includes the (often forced) conversion or secularization of religious members of a minority group.

 Throughout the Middle Ages and until the mid-19th century, most Jews in Europe were forced to live in small towns (shtetls) and were restricted from entering universities or high-level professions.